jeremymv2/k8s_manifests/kubevirt/README.md

 ssh -i ~/.ssh/id_ed25519 ubuntu@VM_IP
 ```

-Alternatively, console into the vm from one of the cluster nodes
+Alternatively, console into the vm from one of the cluster nodes with the username / passwd from the `cloud-config`.
+Be patient, `cloud-init` can take a few minutes before reaching the final stage.
+You will see that it has completed
+via a console message.

 ```shell
 /opt/pf9/pf9-kube/bin/virtctl console ubuntu-vm
 ```

-Or via the `virt` plugin if you have installed it on your workstation
+Or via the `virt` plugin if you have installed it on your workstation using cloud-config user/pass.

 ```shell
 kubectl virt console VM
 ```

-Explore the other objects in the `rendered/` directory and try applying them.
+Note: Explore the other yaml files in the `rendered/` directory and try applying them.

 ## VirtualMachineInstance auto join a PMK cluster